 He looked out the window, down at the city below.
 He still felt that same tingling sensation in his nerves when looking out at this height.
 As he’d told Monday, he didn’t often travel by airship.
 If it could be helped, he’d have preferred just about any other method of transportation.
 Carriage, train, bicycle.
 Foot, even.
 He headed for the bar.
 A dash of absinthe and he’d feel right as rain.

 He tapped a finger on the bar to get the barman’s attention, and gestured for the bottle.
-There was always the possibility that it was the night’s episodes that had so worn his nerves: Lord Connor’s death; meeting his killer, Mr. Monday; being pursued by Resurrectionists; jumping out of the window.
+There was always the possibility that it was the night’s episodes that had so worn his nerves: Lord Connor’s death, meeting his killer Mr. Monday, being pursued by Resurrectionists, jumping out of a window.
 Even thinking about it made him long for the warmth of a drink in his belly.

 He gestured to the barman with his finger, making an upward motion at his glass.